-- 5-year, NAAB-accredited, Bachelor of Architecture - 3-year, NAAB-accredited, Master of Architecture with possible advanced standing - 1-year postgraduate Master of Science in Architecture - 1-year Master of Science in Architecture in Real Estate Development
+- 5-year, NAAB-accredited Bachelor of Architecture - 3-year, NAAB-accredited Master of Architecture with possible advanced standing - 1-year postgraduate Master of Science in Architecture

 Good design is a human right.
 Woodbury School of Architecture produces graduates who affirm the power of design to improve the built environment and the lives of others by addressing the pressing issues of our time.
 We transform our students into ethical, articulate, and innovative design professionals prepared to lead in a world of accelerating technological change.